 Grab the carrots and remove the ends and peel them.
 Because they’re organic, you probably don’t have to peel them, you could just give them a scrub.
 You decide.

-I’ve grated my carrots by hand or using the food processor, this will also be a personal preference.
+I’ve grated carrots by hand and used the food processor, this will also be a personal preference.
 Get to grating.
 If you use the food processor, you could feed them down the chute (vertically) or lay them horizontally by halving them and placing them in the wider chute.
-Which way you’ll do, depends on if you want shreds that are longer like the cabbage or just the diameter of the carrot.
+It depends on if you want shreds that are longer like the cabbage or just the diameter of the carrot.
 Grate them and add them to the onion and cabbage mixture.